 - Reports the load average for the host, not the container that cluster nodes run in.

-For accurate system metrics within the last 24 hours, you can always use the cluster performance metrics available directly from the Elasticsearch page for each deployment in the Elastic Cloud Console.
+For accurate system metrics within the last 24 hours, you can always use the cluster performance metrics available directly from the Elasticsearch page for each deployment in the Elasticsearch Service Console.